 The person's health care provider may choose to combine two forms of medication to achieve blood sugar levels that are within an appropriate range.
 Over time, persons with Type 2 Diabetes may need insulin injections to achieve control of blood sugar levels.
 It is now becoming more common for persons with Type 2 Diabetes to use a combination of insulin injections and medication to control their blood sugar levels.

 The leading cause of death in all industrialized nations is diabetes, and persons with diabetes have twice the risk of premature death than those who do not have it.
 Their prognosis is dependent on the type of diabetes they have, the development of any complications, as well as the control they have over their blood sugar levels.

 Survival in type 1 diabetes patients has improved.
 The gap between life expectancy for people with type 1 diabetes (diagnosed between 1965 and 1980) and the general U.S. population is now just four years, according to the Pittsburgh Epidemiology of Diabetes Complications (EDC) study.
 The study suggests that Americans with Type 1 diabetes who were born after 1965 have a life expectancy of 69 years, compared to that of someone without diabetes, which ranges from 74-81 years.
-The Journal of American Medical Association supports this finding.
+The Journal of the American Medical Association supports this finding.
 The most common cause of death is Diabetic Ketoacidosis, Heart Failure, or Kidney Failure.
 The prognosis for persons with Type 1 Diabetes may be improved through good blood sugar control, which has been proven to slow the progression of diabetes, or even prevent it, and even improve complications in persons with Type 1 Diabetes.